Skip to main content

 Local Storage as a data storage mechanism

-• Local Storage content can be written only through JavaScript access, servers cannot store anything in this space
+• Local Storage can only be written via JavaScript—servers cannot store anything in this space.

-• Local Storage data can only be retrieved via JavaScript as well
+• Data in Local Storage can only be accessed via JavaScript.

-• Local Storage content is never sent out to remote HTTP servers, which makes it inherently more secure / private.
+• Local Storage data is never sent to remote HTTP servers, making it inherently more secure.

-However, there is one main drawback with Local Storage: it is limited to a single exact subdomain.
+However, Local Storage has a key limitation: it is restricted to a single exact subdomain.

 Local Storage limitations for unified session data